 Who cares if we believe the lies if they do us no harm?

 Except they do.

-In the best case scenario, practice based on the myth won't have a direct negative effect on your physical health.
+In the best case scenario, practice based on the myth won't have a direct negative effect on your physical or mental health.
 If you eat more or less carbs, it doesn’t matter.
 Also, it won’t cause any undesired stress, nor effect negatively on your mental health.

 In the worst case scenario, practice based on the myth will have a direct negative effect on your health, be it physical or mental.
-Eat only raw food and you won't ingest all the necessary nutrients, you'll have a higher risk of food poisoning, and this diet will leave you miserable.
-Seriously, who looks forward to going back to the times before fire and hunting tools were invented?
+Eat only raw food and you won't ingest all the necessary nutrients, you'll have a higher risk of food poisoning, and this diet will leave you feeling miserable.
+Seriously, who actually looks forward to going back to the times before fire and hunting tools were invented?

 Even if there are no significant consequences, how useful is it to divert attention from what really matters?

 Human attention is very limited and we need to be very careful as to where we focus it onto.